-Sr. No. Particulars Compliance status (Yes/No/NA) Observations/ Remarks by PCS 1.
-Secretarial Standard: The compliances of listed entities are in accordance with the applicable Secretarial Standards (SS) issued by the Institute of Company Secretaries India (ICSI) Yes - 2.
-Adoption and timely updating of the Policies: • All applicable policies under SEBI Regulations are adopted with the approval of board of directors of the listed entities.
-Yes - All the policies are in conformity with SEBI Regulations and has been reviewed & timely updated as per the regulations/ circulars/guidelines issued by SEBI.
-Yes - 3.
-Maintenance and disclosures on Website: Vac The Listed entity is maintaining a functional website.
-Yes - Timely dissemination of the documents/ information under a separate section on the website.
-Yes - • Web-links provided in annual corporate governance reports under Regulation 27(2) are accurate and specific which re- directs to the relevant document(s)/ section of the website.
-Yes - 4.
-Disqualification of Director: None of the Director(s) of the Company is/ are disqualified under Section 164 of Companies Act, 2013 as confirmed by the listed entity.
-Yes As verified the records from available records of Company and Data available at MCA.
+Sr. No. Particulars Compliance status (Yes/No/NA) Observations/Remarks by PCS 1 Secretarial Standard: The Compliances of listed entities are in accordance with the applicable Secretarial Standards (SS) issued by the Institute of Company Secretaries India (ICSI) Yes - 2 Adoption and timely updation of the Policies: All applicable policies under SEBI Regulations are adopted with the approval of board of directors of the listed entities.
+All the policies are in conformity with SEBI Regulations and has been reviewed & timely updated as per the regulations/circulars/guidelines issued by SEBI.
+Yes Yes -

+Sr. No. Particulars Compliance status (Yes/No/NA) Observations/Remarks by PCS 3 Maintenance and disclosures on Website: The Listed entity is maintaining a functional website.
+Timely dissemination of the documents/ information under a separate section on the website.
+Web-links provided in annual corporate governance reports under Regulation 27(2) are accurate and specific Yes Yes Yes - which re-directs to the relevant document(s)/ section of the website.
+Disqualification of Director: - As verified the records from 4 None of the Director(s) of the Company is/ are disqualified under Section 164 of Companies Act, 2013 as confirmed by the listed entity.
+Yes available records of Company and Data available at MCA.
 None of the Directors, are disqualified U/s 164 of the Companies Act, 2013.
-5. Details related to Subsidiaries of listed entities have been examined w.r.t.: NA The Company has no material subsidiary Company (a) Identification of material subsidiary companies.(b) Disclosure requirement of material as well as other subsidiaries YES Further the Company has one Subsidiary Company and have disclosed the relevant information.
-6. Preservation of Documents: The listed entity is preserving and maintaining records as prescribed under SEBI Regulations and disposal of records as per Policy of Preservation of Documents and Archival policy prescribed under SEBI LODR Regulations, 2015.
-YES 7 Performance Evaluation: The listed entity has conducted performance evaluation of the Board, Independent Directors and the Committees at the start of every financial year/during the financial year as prescribed in SEBI Regulations. - 8 Related Party Transactions: (a) The listed entity has obtained prior approval of Audit Committee for all related party transactions; or (b) The listed entity has provided detailed reasons along with YES Prior omnibus approval of Audit Committee was obtained for Related Party Transaction. confirmation whether the transactions were subsequently approved/ratified/rejected by the Audit Committee, in case no prior approval has been obtained. -
+5 Details related to Subsidiaries of listed entities have been examined w.r.t.: (a) Identification of material subsidiary companies. (b) Disclosure requirement of material as well as other subsidiaries NA Yes The Company has no material subsidiary Company Further the Company has one Subsidiary Company and have disclosed the relevant information.
+6 Preservation of Documents: The listed entity is preserving and maintaining records as prescribed under SEBI Regulations and disposal of records as per Policy of Preservation of Documents and Archival policy prescribed under SEBI LODR Regulations, 2015.
+Yes 7 Performance Evaluation: The listed entity has conducted performance evaluation of the Board, Independent Directors and the Committees at the start of every financial year/during the financial year as prescribed in SEBI Regulations.
+Yes - 8 Related Party Transactions: (a) The listed entity has obtained prior approval of Audit Committee for all related party transactions; or (b) The listed entity has provided detailed reasons along with confirmation whether the transactions were subsequently approved/ratified/rejected by the Audit Committee, in case no prior approval has been obtained.
+Yes NA Prior omnibus approval of Audit Committee was obtained for Related Party Transaction.
+Committee, in case no prior approval has been obtained.

-Sr. No. Particulars Compliance status (Yes/No/NA) Observations/ Remarks by PCS 9 Disclosure of events or information: The listed entity has provided all the required disclosure(s) under Regulation 30 along with Schedule III of SEBI LODR Regulations, 2015 within the time limits prescribed thereunder. - 10 Prohibition of Insider Trading: The listed entity is in compliance with Regulation 3(5) & 3(6) SEBI (Prohibition of Insider Trading) Regulations, 2015.
-YES The Company has maintained SDD (database) as per requirements of the PIT Regulations, 2015 11 Actions taken by SEBI or Stock Exchange(s), if any: No action(s) has been taken against the listed entity/ its promoters/ directors/ subsidiaries either by SEBI or by Stock Exchanges (including under the Standard Operating Procedures issued by SEBI through various circulars) under SEBI Regulations and circulars/ guidelines issued thereunder except as provided under separate paragraph herein ().
-NA - 12 Additional Non-compliances, if any: No additional non-compliance observed for any SEBI regulation/ circular/guidance note etc. NA -
+Sr. No. Particulars Compliance status (Yes/No/NA) Observations/Remarks by PCS 9 Disclosure of events or information: The listed entity has provided all the required disclosure(s) under Regulation 30 along with Schedule III of SEBI LODR Regulations, 2015 within the time limits prescribed thereunder.
+Yes 10 Prohibition of Insider Trading: The listed entity is in compliance with Regulation 3(5) & 3(6) SEBI (Prohibition of Insider Trading) Regulations, 2015.
+Yes The Company has maintained SDD (database) as per requirements of the PIT Regulations, 2015 11 Actions taken by SEBI or Stock Exchange(s), if any: No action(s) has been taken against the listed entity/ its promoters/ directors/ subsidiaries either by SEBI or by Stock Exchanges (including under the Standard Operating Procedures issued by SEBI through various circulars) under SEBI Regulations and circulars/ guidelines issued thereunder except as provided under separate paragraph herein ().
+NA - 12 Additional Non-compliances, if any: No additional non-compliance observed for any SEBI regulation/circular/guidance note etc. NA -